Anubhav-dev-web/CodeClauseInternship_File-Sharing-Platform/README.md

                                                             First look at the project

-This project I a golden-level project at CodeClause
+This project is a golden-level project at CodeClause

                                 Home page